nhoyt/nav-menu/README.md

 ### menu-separator

 * Marked up as an `li` element with optional text content, and role="separator".

+* A `menu-separator`, with or without text content, is not focusable.

 * When `menu-separator` component does not have text content, it is rendered as a visual separator such as a horizontal line.